Early and Middle Grades Education

 Before joining the faculty at West Chester University, Dr. Donna Sanderson held a variety of teaching and administrative positions in a public school district in Pennsylvania.
 She has taught undergraduate reading courses for the Department of Literacy at West Chester University and at Arcadia University and Gwynedd-Mercy College.
 At West Chester Dr. Sanderson teaches many field-based courses and supervises student teachers during their capstone semester.
 Dr. Sanderson's research focuses the importance of play, working with parents, Professional Development Schools, and developmentally appropriate pre-school programs.

-Professor Van Schooneveld worked for many years in the NYC public school system as a classroom teacher and Dean of Students.
+Dr. Van Schooneveld worked for many years in the NYC public school system as a classroom teacher and Dean of Students.
 She continued her education at the University of Pennsylvania.
 While working towards her doctorate, she participated on three National Science Foundation grants to provide STEM experiences to underserved K-12 students in the Philadelphia region, and improve teacher education in those academic fields.
 She continued her research interests in teacher education, professional development, and STEM education.
 She joined the West Chester University Department of Early and Middle Grades faculty in Fall 2013.
-Professor Van Schooneveld teaches EGP 220, Theory and Field Experiences, and supervises student teachers.
+Dr. Van Schooneveld teaches EGP 220: Theory and Field Experiences, and supervises student teachers.